gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Diagnostics.Process/README.md

   - Exit (suitable for the current process only)
   - Kill (SIGKILL)

-After its completion, the `End()` method returns a `ProcessEndMode` value that shows how a process was ended.
+After its completion, the `End()` method returns a `ProcessEndMode` value that indicates how a process was ended.

 Let's take a look on example that tries to end all running Notepad processes: